Finishing Trades Institute Of North California And Nevada Trust

 How does Finishing Trades Institute Of North California And Nevada Trust spend its money?

 Finishing Trades Institute Of North California And Nevada Trust directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Finishing Trades Institute Of North California And Nevada Trust tax-deductible?